 Let's take a look at the steps involved in transitioning from each type of architecture.

-1. Create a new workspace, and add a new system, with an empty base.
+1. Create a new workspace, and add a new service, with an empty base.
 2. Copy all your Monolith's code, including its API into the base and add all the libraries to the project.

 3. Extract all the code from the base (except the API) into a single "monolithic" component: